-Similarly there is a growing literature on the urbanization-growth nexus in India ((Calì and Menon 2012, Desmet et al. 2013)).
-For instance, Desmet et al. (2013) show that high density service clusters in India exhibit increasing concentration suggesting that they continue to benefit from agglomeration economies.
-They also provide evidence of the lack of agglomeration economies in medium size locations in India.
-Finally, they show that a lack of infrastructure and poor policy choices have held back the growth of medium density locations.14
+Similarly there is a growing literature on the urbanizationgrowth nexus in India (Cah & Menon, 2012; Desmet et al., 2013).
+For instance, (Desmet et al., 2013) show that high density service clusters in India exhibit increasing concentration suggesting that they continue to benefit from agglomeration economies.
+They also provide evidence of the lack of agglomeration economies in medium-size locations in India.
+Finally, they suggest that a lack of infrastructure and poor policy choices have held back the growth of medium density locations.
+14

-The likely role of urbanization, and UAs specifically, in explaining the growth of districts in India is therefore two-fold.
+The likely role of urbanization, and UAs specifically, in explaining the growth of districts in India is therefore twofold.
 First, more urbanized districts will be able to benefit themselves from increasing returns and hence may be wealthier or experience faster growth.
 Second, however, UAs will be able to offer higher prices for exports and higher wages for migrants due to increasing returns.
 Hence UAs may also benefit neighboring districts through these forward linkages.